-As tooth loss occurs, you can experience significant bone loss and shrinkage.
+As a result of tooth loss, you can experience significant bone loss and shrinkage.
 Without tooth roots, your jawbone will no longer receive regenerative signals, resulting in bone atrophy and a weakening of the jaw.
 To rebuild your facial structure and restore the strength required for Dental Implants, Dr. Dmitry Karagodsky can perform a Bone Graft procedure at our Philadelphia, PA, office.

 A bone graft can rebuild your jaw and help you qualify for life-changing dental implants treatment.